nvim-jo/LazyVim/README.md

     </a>
 </div>

-This is a fork of original LazyVim (only for personal use), please use the original one!
+This is a fork of the original LazyVim (only for personal use); please use the original one!
 [LazyVim](https://github.com/LazyVim/LazyVim)

 LazyVim is a Neovim setup powered by [💤 lazy.nvim](https://github.com/folke/lazy.nvim) to make it easy to customize and extend your config.